flimflam-austin/hugo-cms-test/site/content/quick_reads/20180716-18-07-15-qtd/index.md

 cards:
   - order: 0
     body: >-
-      > _‘If you know in your heart that you’re doing the right thing and you’re just afraid of the consequences, you just have to do it.
+      > _"If you know in your heart that you’re doing the right thing and you’re just afraid of the consequences, you just have to do it.
 You have to do what you know in your heart is right.”_

-      Sarah Cummins
     citation: Sarah Cummins
     _key: card-1-5267d5c3-ab57-4a7d-951d-e5872404b97e
   - order: 1